BlackHolePerturbationToolkit/KerrGeoPy/README.md

 ## Units

-If $M$ and $\mu$ are defined, then kerrgeopy can also compute constants and frequencies in physical units.
+If the masses of the two bodies are given, kerrgeopy can also compute constants and frequencies of motion in physical units.
+M and mu define the mass of the primary and secondary body respectively in solar masses.

 ```python
 orbit = kg.BoundOrbit(0.999,3,0.4,cos(pi/6), M=1e6, mu=10)